barbagroup/PetIBM/doc/markdowns/usepetibmapi.md

 unfriendly for beginners, so we provide other simplified solvers in the folder **$PETIBM_SOURCE/examples/api_examples**.
-The one in the sub-folder **liddrivencavity2d** provides a step-by-step instruction in the comments of the source code.
+The one in the sub-folder **liddrivencavity2d** provides step-by-step instruction in the comments of the source code.
 See the README files in those folders.

 ## Compiling and linking against PetIBM